ETH3D/badslam/README.md

 ```

 where `DESIRED_ARCH` corresponds to the CUDA architecture you wish to build
-with.
+with (for example: `sm_61`).

-To run the image using an example dataset, download & unzip invoke:
+To run the image using an example dataset, download & unzip the dataset, then invoke:

 ```
 $ docker run  --gpus all -it -e DISPLAY  -v /tmp/.X11-unix:/tmp/.X11-unix:ro  --mount type=bind,source=ABSOLUTE_PATH_TO_DATASET,target=/datasets eth3d/badslam  /bin/bash